AY2223S1-CS2103T-W15-1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: Hide all contact's phone number**
+**Use case: Hide contacts' phone number**

 **MSS**

 1. User requests phone number to be hidden.
+2. SoConnect no longer displays phone number of each contact.

+    Use case ends.

+**Use case: Show contacts' phone number**

+**MSS**

+1. User requests phone number to be shown.
-2. SoConnect removes phone number from displaying in the contact.
+2. SoConnect now displays phone number of each contact.

+   Use case ends.

+**Use case: Order contacts' details**

+**MSS**

+1. User requests details to be shown in the following order: address, email, phone number, tags.
+2. SoConnect now displays in the following order: address, email, phone number, tags.

    Use case ends.

 ### Non-Functional Requirements